 These are situations when competing interests may impair our ability to make unbiased decisions.
 We need to avoid any relationship, influence or activity that might impair our ability to make fair and objective decisions when performing our job.
 If we believe there is, or may be, a conflict of interest, we have to report it to the responsible manager.
-Many problems in this area can be resolved in a simple and mutually acceptable way.
+Many potential problems can be resolved in a simple and mutually acceptable way.